 All of us have an inner purpose.
 When we’re on purpose, we thrive and feel a deep sense of fulfilment.
 In his previous book, Simon Sinek makes a case to “Start with Why”.
 In this book, he partners with David Mead and Peter Docker to provide a step-by-step handbook to help any individual, team or organization to find your why.
 In this Find your WHY summary, we’ll briefly recap the Golden Circle, and outline the main steps involved in discovering and living your WHY.
-For more examples and tips, do get a copy of the book, or get a detailed overview with our complete book summary bundle.
+For more examples and tips, do get our complete book summary bundle in text, infographic and audio formats.

 Overview: Find your Why